Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 ## Database Design
 It took me quite a while to get the appropriate models correct.
-The main focus was to rely on the primary keys of Bugs and Features, from these everything could be linked.
-It wasnt particularly difficult, the one issue that took alot of consideration was contributions and orders and how I would treat these and given that in was contributions and not necessarily product purchases.
+The main focus was to rely on the primary keys of Bugs, Features and Users, from these everything else could be linked.
+It wasnt particularly difficult, the issue that took alot of consideration focused on contributions and orders and how I would treat these given that it was contributions and not necessarily product purchases.
+I decided to design these so the option would remain for users to contriute to more than one feature per order.

 ## Deployment
 - Project was deployed to heroku with relative ease.
+- Created Procfile and requirements.txt for dependencies.
+- Created new heroku app and set environment variables.
+- Linked my Github and environment with Heroku
+- Pushed to heroku.
-- Difference in databases, development=sqlite3 and production=postgresql.
+- Differences in databases, development=sqlite3 and production=postgresql.
 - Different django secret key variables.

 ## Credits